 Invoking the art game does bring to mind another of May’s pieces, which I ran into at the San Jose Museum’s 2004 group exhibit Domestic Odyssey

-Revisiting the piece—and it has a title, which somehow I must have missed: A Shadow-Producing Arrangement of Culinary Apparatus with Nautical Allusion
+Revisiting the piece—I noticed a title that somehow I must have missed: A Shadow-Producing Arrangement of Culinary Apparatus with Nautical Allusion

 said recently, “Poor Duchamp can’t die.”

 The piece calls out for more attention than it’s getting here.
 What constitutes the monumental?
-Artworld pretensions?
-Do we see Myth unveiled?
+Are these just art world pretensions?
+Do we see myth unveiled?
 Plato updated?
 Is the piece a sly expression of the artist’s frustration?
 Well, yes, maybe all of that and considerably more.
 And so?